Ann Li

 Breaking away from rigid narratives and outdated approaches, A Changing Arctic creates relatable, integrated experiences which illuminate our roles and relationships with the natural world.
 Spatial projection, motion capture, and positional triangulation systems provide a layer of dynamic context to existing exhibit spaces.
 By enabling bodily interactions within large-scale environments, this facilitates collaborative, reflective activities grounded in shared alternate realities.

-Improve the visitor experience of Pittsburgh museums, which have remained relatively static for the past decade.
+Improving the visitor experience of Pittsburgh museums, which have remained relatively static for the past decade.

 A Changing Arctic is an immersive, interactive exhibit experience comprised of four main interactions within the Wyckoff Hall: Polar World exhibit at CMNH.

-Responsive spatial projection mapping creates an immersive experience that weaves stories across the exhibit into an interactive journey spanning past, present, and future.
-Visitor curiosity is encouraged, and they're given the flexibility to create their own narratives across content which is dispersed and integrated throughout the space, bridging the relationships between the environment, ecology, and culture.
-To engage visitors in participatory, reflective activities, a layer of dynamic context is added to existing physical infrastructure, the unique properties of which are honored and enhanced in an additive, non-destructive manner.
+2. Visitor curiosity is encouraged, and they're given the flexibility to create their own narratives across content which is dispersed and integrated throughout the space, bridging the relationships between the environment, ecology, and culture.

-Our project resulted in a concept video, live demos and functioning prototypes, research and design documentation, and presentation to students and faculty within CMU's department of Design, Architecture and Human-Computer Interaction.
+Our project resulted in a concept video, live demos and functioning prototypes, research and design documentation, and presentation to students and faculty within CMU's department of Design, Architecture, and Human-Computer Interaction.

 An illustrative journey in four parts